 Tip #14: Perform Daily and Monthly Audits on Inventory

 Auditing your inventory on a daily or monthly basis is the smartest thing you can do to avoid any discrepancies.
 Without an audit, some of your inventory could go missing, become stolen, or damaged.
 Not keeping up with what happens to your inventory could create chaos in your records and major losses due to too much second-guessing.

 It’s usually acceptable to do this at least quarterly.
 Regardless, when you start getting loads of orders daily, it’s best to audit every business day.
 Doing so helps you speed up product deliveries to your newest customers.

-Have you considered buying more inventory to assist more customers and grow your business?
-A business loan can be the solution.
+Proper and efficient inventory management starts with the right amount of funds to stock your business.
+If you are considering buying more inventory to assist more customers and grow your business, a business loan can be the solution.
 Camino Financial can help you get a small business loan so you can achieve your business dreams.
-If you are ready to see your business grow, fill out the form below.
+If you are ready to see your business grow, simply fill out the application to get an instant quote of your potential loan.